Ann Blevins

 Camila Amorim

 Camila initially came to spend a year in the lab as a PhD student participating in Brazil’s ‘sandwich’ program.
 During this time, she fell in love with bioinformatics and returned after her PhD to start a postdoc jointly between our lab and the laboratory of Phil Scott.
 During her postdoc, she took the lead on advancing our understanding of the transcriptional response that drives skin pathology during cutaneous leishmaniasis.
 Her initial studies identified key biomarkers that predict patient outcomes even before the first treatment has begun, and more recently she demonstrated that localized skin infection with Leishmania elicits a chronic systemic inflammatory response in patients.
-Currently, she is working as a Research Associate in the Scott lab where she is integrating data from multiomic assays generated from leishmaniasis patients in Brazil.
+In her most recent work which involved a collaboration between our lab, the Scott lab, and Elizabeth Grice’s lab, Camila identified a link between skin commensal microbes, in particular Staphylococcus aureus, and slower healing time in cutaneous leishmaniasis.
+You can read more about that work in this press release.
+Camila left PennVet in 2023 and is currently a Senior Scientist in Computational Biology and Data Science at Century Therapeutics.

 Olivia Pilling

-Olivia is a PhD student in the lab and is a member of the Microbiology, Virology and Parasitology (MVP) Graduate group.
-Olivia’s project is focused on the development of genomic methods to study the skin-dwelling parasite, Leishmania braziliensis.
-In her first paper, she successful developed Selective Whole Genome Amplification (SWGA) for Leishmania species.
+Olivia was a PhD student in the lab and a member of the Microbiology, Virology and Parasitology (MVP) Graduate group from 2019 to 2024.
+Olivia’s project was focused on the development of genomic methods to study the skin-dwelling parasite, Leishmania braziliensis.
+In her first paper, she successful developed Selective Whole Genome Amplification (SWGA) for Leishmania species and used this technique to investigate the population biology of this parasite in South America.
 This work constitutes a breakthrough for the leishmania research field since it allows researchers to amplify whole Leishmania genomes directly from patient material to carry out population genetic studies of this important pathogen, without the need to culture or enrich parasites.
-She continues to use SWGA to study the population genetics of Leishmania braziliensis across South America.
+Olivia also wrote the first review article on SWGA, which laid out how this method has impacted population genomic studies for complex pathogens.

 Pagination